- It's a super common and super debated skincare ingredient

 If you want to start a debate between skincare experts, mentioning alcohol will probably be a good way to do that (Btw, denat means denaturated and it's normal alcohol with some additives that make it poisonous and bad tasting so that people do not drink it.).
 It's a controversial ingredient that has definitely many immediate skincare benefits and some potential longer-term drawbacks.

 So let's see first the benefits, why it's so often used.
 First, it is a great solvent.
 There are some ingredients that do not dissolve in water or oil and alcohol is often the way to go.
 Second, it's great at creating cosmetically elegant, fast absorbing, thin formulas.
 For example creating a nice, non-oily sunscreen is still a big challenge to the cosmetic industry (because sunscreen ingredients are yucky and oily) and alcohol can help with this problem.
 Third, alcohol is a great astringent, leaves a refreshing feeling on the skin so it's very popular as a toner ingredient.
-And last but not least it's also antimicrobial, helps to disinfect the skin so it's also common in after-shaves or products intended for acne-prone skin.
+And last but not least, it's antimicrobial, helps to disinfect the skin so it is common in after-shaves or products intended for acne-prone skin.
 It even works as a preservative that is often used in natural products.